goyalabhi1305/tess-based-text-from-image/README.md

 - You can use Sharp or other image processing library to modify image before sending it to the function

 ## Development /Issues

+For any issues found please create a pull request

 If you're interested in developing it please follow <a href="https://github.com/goyalabhi1305/tess-based-text-from-image">GitHub repo.</a>